daplayer/daplayer.github.io/fr/documentation/index.md

 ## Utilisation

-Here are some common guides that may be interesting if you want to correctly use DaPlayer or if you are looking for a particular feature/setting:

 Voici quelques guides qui peuvent être intéressant si vous voulez correctement utiliser DaPlayer ou si vous cherchez à utiliser une fonctionnalité ou une option en particulier: